UNDP Resident Representative in Cambodia Ms. Claire Van der Vaeren. (Photo: UN in Cambodia)

 Ms. Setsuko Yamazaki, Country Director

 The Resident Representative is the most senior official for UNDP in Cambodia and also serves as the Resident Coordinator for the entire United Nations system in the country.
 The Resident Representative is ultimately accountable for the quality and sustainability of UNDP interventions in the country and for ensuring that all UNDP policies and procedures are fully complied with.
 The UNDP Country Director is the second most senior official and is responsible for the day-to-day management of the organization.
-The Country Director is assisted by two Deputies, one for Programme and one for Operations.
+The Country Director is assisted by the Deputy Country Director and the Senior Policy Advisor.

 UNDP works in partnership with the Royal Government of Cambodia, non-government organizations, civil society organizations, community-based organizations, multilateral aid agencies, bilateral donors and private firms.
 A vast majority of its development assistance is implemented by national entities such as the Council for Development of Cambodia, Cambodian Mine Action and Victim Assistance Authority, and ministries.
 At present, UNDP directly implements three projects each under Democratic Governance, Poverty Reduction, and Environment and Energy programmatic areas.
 The overarching aim of UNDP is to support the progress towards the Cambodian Millennium Development Goals.